- About Us

 - Contact Us

-This class is for older puppies, rescue dogs, or adult dogs with no previous training, and for dogs that need to learn to focus on their owner when there are other dogs around.
+This class is a mixed age group and caters for puppies (that cannot attend the puppy course), adolescent dogs, rescue dogs, or adult dogs with no previous training, and is good for dogs that need to learn to focus on their owner when there are other dogs around.

-Puppies older than 18 weeks are at a different stage of mental and physical development to younger puppies.
-If your puppy was unable to attend puppy training and socialisation classes when he was younger, then you may be finding he is getting a little more naughty than he used to be.
-The Beginners Class is a good way to give your puppy some training and socialisation in a controlled environment.
+If you are unable to attend our Puppy Course, or if your puppy was unable to attend puppy training and socialisation classes when he was younger, then the Beginners Class is a good way to give your puppy some training and socialisation in a controlled environment.

 Often the history of a rescue dog is not known.
 It is therefore a good idea to ensure he gets some basic training and socialisation to give him the best start in his new home.